- ACRONYMS

 - Symptoms

-- The pain may be worsened by prolonged walking or standing and relieved when leaning over or sitting [3]
+- Spinal stenosis causes pain and weakness in the buttocks, thighs, and lower legs that are worsened by prolonged walking or standing and relieved by leaning over or sitting (neurogenic claudication).
+[3]

 - Risk factors

-- Advanced age - Age > 60 years is the most important risk factor for spinal stenosis
+- Advanced age - age > 60 years is the most important risk factor

 - History of chronic steroid use